 Will the Ironman class be brought back this year?

-Yep, a limited number of Ironman entries will be available for all seven 2021 events.
+Yep, a limited number of Ironman entries will be available for all eight 2022 events.
 That will only change if the mass gathering cap of 500 people is reinstated, which would force us restrict entry into the event venue to participants only.
 As it’s a safety issue for Ironman riders to have a support crew at the event, a 500-person cap would leave us no option but to drop the Ironman class.

 To qualify for an event’s 48-hour priority-entry access, do all team members still have to be active Tribe Members?
 If so, why is that?

 Yes.
 We made this change to 48-hour priority-entry access last year to prevent a repeat of the situation whereby 150 Teams of 4 (which represents an event’s entire rider cap of 600 riders) were snapped up by 150 teams whose captain was the only Tribe Member on the team (and this left no entries available to anyone else).
 Aside from that, remember that the 48-hour priority-entry access applies to all Transmoto Enduro Events and is just one of the many perks of a Tribe membership.
 For example, you also get a welcome pack worth more or less what it costs to join, and access to product giveaways and special offers.